eeqmc2/cli-drawing/README.md

   1. Apply a default 10 by 5 canvas if the user have not specify one
   Rationale:
-  * Program was designed to be as user-accomodating as possible, does not state specifically canvas must be set first.
+  * Program was designed to be as least restrictive as possible, does not state specifically canvas must be set first.
   * This mimic closely the behavior with Windows paint (e.g. default white empty canvas)

   2. Program will attempt to draw objects even if spans outside of the canvas.
   The resulting object will be truncated as it goes beyond the edge of the canvas
   Rationale:
-  * Program was designed to be as user-accomodating as possible
+  * Program was designed to be as least restrictive as possible